rgutzen/rgutzen.github.io/_drafts/YYYY-MM-DD-neuron_history.md

     * chain of multiple dead and/or alive frogs
     * the effect is based on the increase of electric potential due to injury
     * Valli followed the interpretation of Galvani.
 Contrary to Galvani he refused to adapt Volta's correct interpretation despite the evidence.
-    * 1803 Giovanni Aldini showed that electricity can be obtained from an ox head.
+    * 1803 Giovanni Aldini (Galvani's nephew) showed that electricity can be obtained from an ox head.
 Followed by eel, pigeons, and rabbit batteries

+* Alessandro Volta (1745-1827)
+    * 8 siblings, 5 of which became priests
+    * parents wanted him to study law
+    * on his own he started reading and studying electricity
+    * 1775 invented Electrophor (generate and transport electricity by influence)
+    * invented Volta-pistol (methan based lighter)
+    * 1783 invented Elektroskop to measure voltage, which was also named after him (1861)
+    * 1792 he heard of frog experiment, but with different interpretation.
+He thought that the frog muscle is just the detector of electric charge collected by contact of different metalls, and not a condensator himself as Galvani thought.
+    * The dispute motivated his later detailed studies of contact electricty which finally led to his invention of the  Voltaic pile, the first battery, in 1800.
+    * profited greatly from his inventions, with numerous awards, honorary position, and fame in the scientific community, even when Napoleon conquered Italy.
+He even gave him the title of count.

+    * In contrast to their followers, Galvani and Volta disagreed respectfully.
+It was Volta how coined the term 'Galvanism'

 ## Reticular theory vs. neuron doctrine
 * Camillo Golgi (1843-1926): developed staining method to contrast soma, axon, and dendrites against the background so they are clearly visible under a microscope (1873)